Aston Martin names its board ahead of IPO

 The 105-year old firm, famed for making the sports car driven by fictional secret agent James Bond, said last month that it hopes to float on the London Stock Exchange.

-Aston said it would appoint Penny Hughes, who has previously worked at FTSE companies Vodafone (VOD.L) and supermarket WM Morrison (MRW.L), as non-executive chair of the board upon the flotation taking place.
+Aston said it would appoint Penny Hughes, who has previously worked at FTSE companies Vodafone and supermarket WM Morrison, as non-executive chair of the board upon the flotation taking place.